mthssdrbrg/ddns-route53/README.md

 > Note: long options on the form `--long-option=` are not supported.

-The above command assumes that the necessary environment variables for `awscli` are set, an A type record, a TTL of 300 seconds and will use `/var/lib/ddns-route53` for storing state.
+The above command assumes that the necessary environment variables for `awscli` are set, an A type record and a TTL of 300 seconds.

 See `ddns-route53 --help` for more information about command line arguments.